DavideFast/University/PingTime/README.md

 # TASK MODELLING

-The application could handle these task:
+The application should handle these task:

 - Find empty interval time in the gym
 - Identify interval time with low usage